Lefleur05/SweetToothFight/README.md

 <img width="157" height="145" alt="image" src="https://github.com/user-attachments/assets/7b7cf7e9-0289-48aa-b988-00031a4213c5" />  <br>
 The 3 Abilities when you don't have teeth:
-* Slow: this is a projectile which, when it hits an object, a player or reaches the end of its trajectory, explodes and slows down players within the blast radius  <br>
+* Slow: this is a projectile which, when it hits an object, a player or reaches the end of its trajectory, explodes and slows down players within the blast radius
 * Explosion: identical to Slowdown, but without the slowing effect, the projectile propels both the player and yourself  <br>
 * Swap: if the projectile hits an object, the player is teleported to the projectile, if it hits another player, you swap places with them  <br>
 Abilities when you have teeth:  <br>